pocketpy/pocketpy/docs/coding_style_guide.md

 ## Access control

-Please use Python style access control.
+Please use python style access control.

 We do not recommend to use C++ keywords such as `private` or `public` to achieve access control.
 Also do not write any trivial setter/getter.